-Custody of Children With a Criminal Record
+Custody of Children With a Criminal Record in Arizona

 It can be devastating to have a criminal record.
 The repercussions could impact the rest of your life and may mean you will have to face hefty fines and jail time.
 You may lose certain rights such as the ability to vote and it may even be difficult to obtain employment as a result.